Two-Chapter Excerpt from Erik's Revelation

 He shrugged, not a hint of frustration on his face.
 “As long as you don’t mind sharing, the cabins have a bedroom upstairs and a pull-out sofa downstairs.
 Plenty of room for a small family.”

 She chewed on her bottom lip.
 He hadn’t said no to the twenty percent, and she’d be able to save the six-fifty she paid monthly for the dry cabin she’d been renting.
 One more condition…

 “I need a vehicle, too, preferably a truck, and I usually ask the ranch owner to provide it since most of my driving entails shopping for the horses.”
 Which was mostly true.
 If she needed to get out of town quickly, she would be forced to take it and leave it somewhere.
-She would never steal anything, but if it meant her life—and the lives of her family—she wasn’t above bending the rules.
+If it meant her life—and the lives of her family—she wasn’t above bending the rules.

 “We have several vehicles, but I doubt you’ll have to drive to get anything.
 I’ve already stocked up on everything we could possibly need.
 If possible, I’d like you to start immediately.
 I can pay up the end of any rent you might have due and send a moving van.”

 “I pay month to month, and I don’t need a moving van.
 I have nothing to move but our clothes and a few personal items.”
-Kimi couldn’t help but drop her head and laugh.
+Kimi couldn’t help but drop her head and laugh, though.
 “Don’t you need references or something, proof that I’m worth what you’re offering me?”
-Not that she could offer references, but she found if she offered, most people who were desperate would wave off her offer.
+Not that she could offer references, but she had learned that if she offered, most people who were desperate would wave off her offer.
 Besides, she could prove her worth in less than fifteen minutes with any horse if need be.

 “Nope!
 I trust Clara Mae completely.
 If she says you’re worth the expense, I believe her.
 Besides, I can see all the positive changes you made here.”